roryprimrose/roryprimrose.github.io/_posts/2010-10-01-neovolvetoolkit-10-rtw.md

 The ActivityStore class is used to cache activity instances for reuse.

-InstanceHandler<T&gt;
+InstanceHandler&lt;T&gt;

-The InstanceHandler<T&gt; class is used to provide instance handling logic for a InstanceResolver<T1, T2, T3, T4, T5, T6, T7, T8, T9, T10, T11, T12, T13, T14, T15, T16&gt; instance.
+The InstanceHandler&lt;T&gt; class is used to provide instance handling logic for a InstanceResolver&lt;T1, T2, T3, T4, T5, T6, T7, T8, T9, T10, T11, T12, T13, T14, T15, T16&gt; instance.

 ResumeBookmarkContext

 The ResumeBookmarkContext class is used to resume a workflow from a bookmark.

-ResumeBookmarkContext<T&gt;
+ResumeBookmarkContext&lt;T&gt;

-The ResumeBookmarkContext<T&gt; class is used to define the information required to resume a workflow bookmark.
+The ResumeBookmarkContext&lt;T&gt; class is used to define the information required to resume a workflow bookmark.

 GenericArgumentCount